Neotheater World Tour: Background and development

 AJR performing in Amsterdam to promote Neotheater.

 On March 10, 2019, AJR released a trailer for their third studio album, Neotheater, which would release on April 26.
 Shortly after this, the band announced the Neotheater World Tour on March 15, with tickets becoming available for sale on March 22.
 Band member Ryan Met stated in an interview with Atwood Magazine that the tour was conceptualized at the same time as the album, stating "we wanted it to be one whole cohesive piece of art".
 Two release shows prefaced the tour, with AJR performing at Bowery Ballroom in New York City on April 29 and Hoxton Hall in London on May 14.

 The Neotheater World Tour started on September 13 at the Eastern States Exposition in West Springfield, Massachusetts, remaining in the United States through November.
 In December, AJR traveled to Europe to perform in Russia, Poland, Germany, Belgium, France, the Netherlands, the United Kingdom, and Ireland.
-Shows on the tour were opened by Tessa Violet.
+Some shows on the tour were opened by Tessa Violet.
 On November 13, 2019, AJR announced a 2020 leg of the Neotheater World Tour, consisting of 21 dates in the United States and 4 dates in Canada throughout May and June.
 The leg was scheduled to feature Almost Monday as a supporting act.

 On November 19, AJR postponed the final four November shows due to lead singer Jack Met having symptoms of strep throat.
 These shows were re-scheduled to dates in mid-January 2020 as part of the second leg, with tickets going on sale on November 22.
 Following the outbreak of COVID-19, all the shows in May and June 2020 were canceled alongside the band's Everything Everywhere Tour, which would've taken place in July and August 2020 with Quinn XCII, Hobo Johnson & the LoveMakers, and Ashe as supporting acts.